Purpose

 Direct Match DirectMatch Only items where the filter expression matches are displayed.

-Direct Match Or Has Children DirectMatchOrHasChildren Only items where the filter expression matches or that might have children (irrespective of the fact if they are filtered or not) are displayed.
-The child indicator is only updated if the item is expanded, i.e. child items of the source model are not retrieved beforehand.
+Direct Match Or Has Children DirectMatchOrHasChildren Only items where the filter expression matches or that might have children (regardless of whether they are filtered or not) are displayed.
+The child indicator updates only when the item is expanded; in other words, child items of the source model are not retrieved beforehand.

 Check Recursively CheckRecursively

-Only items where the filter expression matches on itself or one of its descendants are displayed.
+Only items where the filter expression matches either the item itself or one of its descendants are displayed.

-This mode might be slow for great tree depths.
+This mode may be slow for trees with significant depth.

 Filter Expression